 Who we are not.

-Focus on the “Who we’d like to be” column, group your adjectives into affinities and prioritize them.
-Next, document the hierarchical outcome, create sub-bullets that clarify meaning and add color and update your content strategy with your message architecture.
+Focus on the “Who we’d like to be” column, group your adjectives into affinities and organize them in order of priority.
+You can then flesh these out with sub-bullets and color-coding as needed, to help clarify their meanings.
+Finally, update your content strategy with your completed message architecture.

 A message architecture can take various forms.
 Margot’s interpretation for a “stately financial institution” looks something like this:

 This type of message architecture describes not just what this institution is like, but also what it does.